-This is a simple note-taking app but you can customize it to your need.
+This is a simple note-taking app but you can customize it to your needs.

-I generally use Evernote to write down the ideas for my blog post whenever something strikes me.
+I generally use Evernote to write down the ideas for my blog posts whenever something strikes me.

-As Evernote is compatible with any devices from desktop to Android and iOS it is my go-to app for note-taking and writing to-dos.
+As Evernote is compatible with any device from desktop to Android and iOS, it is my go-to app for note-taking and writing to-dos.